AndreaDusza/dishdecider-assistant/README.md

  * favList2: Secondary favorites, also highlighted but not as strong as the above.
  * testingList: Use for testing purposes.

-Regular expressions are supported in all of the above lists.<br/>
+Regular expressions are supported in all of the above lists.
 Use https://regex101.com/ and https://chat.openai.com/ to understand and create regular expressions.

 ## Trying to learn to create a userscript?
-There is a simplified version of the Food Order Assistant, for learning purposes.<br/>
+There is a simplified version of the Food Order Assistant, for learning purposes.
 In case of the "real" assistant script, you can only experiment with the user preferences, but you cannot change the program code.
 However, in case of the learning sample, you can experiment with the full code however you want.
 1. Go to Tampermonkey's Dashboard.
 2. Disable the "real" assistant script.
 Otherwise, it would interfere with the learning sample script.